Why you Need a Good Exercise Mat

 After you wash your mat with detergent, rinse it with cold water, place a towel over it and leaving the towel inside, roll it up.
 Once the mat is dry, remove the towel and store as you normally do.

 Buying the right mat is important.
-If you are happy with your mat you’ll use it more often and now that you have all the facts, have fun shopping!
+If you are happy with your mat, you will use it more often and now that you have all the facts, have fun shopping!

 You might want to try these with your new mat:

-Please note: when you tap an image on our website and purchase from our affiliate Amazon, they will pay us an advertising fee.
-We appreciate your patronage and thank you for your support!
+Please note that when you use our website link and make a purchase from our affiliate Amazon, they will pay us an advertising fee.
+And the best part is that it there is no additional charge to you for these purchases.
+Thank you for your support!